KaiAnnFletcher/UI-UX-Challenge/README.md

 CURRENT ISSUE

-After getting the autocomplete to work in the searchbar, the google books API now seems to be deafulting the search.
+After getting the autocomplete to work in the searchbar, the google books API now seems to be defaulting the search.
 I am not sure why but this is the next item to be fixed.